Erosion Control Rule

 (j) Prevent and/or mitigate the compaction of site soils.

 2. PERMIT REQUIREMENT

-Unless specifically excepted by section 3, Exceptions, of this rule, land-disturbing activity shall require a permit incorporating an erosion control plan approved by the District and shall be conducted in accordance with that plan.
+Unless specifically exempted by section 3, Exemptions, of this rule, land-disturbing activity shall require a permit incorporating an erosion control plan approved by the District and shall be conducted in accordance with that plan.
 Applicants must provide a financial assurance pursuant to the District’s Financial Assurance Rule.
 A Fast-Track permit may be issued for routine erosion control projects on a finding that the application:

 (b) Includes an erosion control plan that:

 (1) Complies with section 5, Erosion Control Plan, of this rule; and